oscarlic02/FHE-models-analysis/README.md

     ```bash
     cd FHE-models-analysis
     ```
-3. Follow the setup instructions in the `INSTALL.md` file.
+3. Install the required dependencies:
+    ```bash
+    pip install -r requirements.txt
+    ```
+4. Open the `research.ipynb` file in Jupyter Notebook or JupyterLab to explore the analysis:
+    ```bash
+    jupyter notebook research.ipynb
+    ```

 ## Contributing

-Contributions are welcome!
-Please read the `CONTRIBUTING.md` file for guidelines.
+We welcome contributions to enhance the project!
+Please refer to the `CONTRIBUTING.md` file for contribution guidelines.

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the `LICENSE` file for more details.